tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

   diamonds would form a crosshatch of clear diagonal stripes on a black background.
-Another method could have been using two sets of opposing black sawtooth shapes, like meshing shark teeth, and then reversing the vertical advancement direction of the source arm each time it reaches the top or bottom edge of the pattern.
+Another method could have been using two sets of opposing black sawtooth shapes, like meshing shark teeth, and then reversing the vertical advancement direction of the light box each time it reaches the top or bottom edge of the pattern.

   - &#x24D8; To do: Find out if anyone recalls if that's the way that particular